 Your Private Learning Templates LRS Server

-There may be other LRS systems that xAPI for LearnDash works with.
+There many other other non-proprietary LRS systems that xAPI for LearnDash works with.
 As we test xAPI for LearnDash with other LRS systems, they will be posted here and the integration details will be posted in the xAPI for LearnDash docs.

 Watershed and Yet Analytics to not support the display of their dashboards in side your WordPress admin area.
 This means that the Watershed LRS dashboard will not display in your WordPress dashboard.
 You will still be able to send statements to the Watershed LRS, but will need to use their dashboard in its own window.